-A number of new standards is effective for annual periods beginning from 1 January 2021 and earlier application is permitted.
-However, the Company has not early adopted the new or amended standards in preparing these financial statements.
+A number of new standards are effective for annual periods beginning after 1 January 2021 and earlier application is permitted; however, the Company has not early adopted the new or amended standards in preparing these financial statements.

 The following amended standards and interpretations are not expected to have a significant impact on the Company's financial statements.